Asanti0116/GB2CURRENT/README.md

 - - -

 # Gym Buddy
 "Gym Buddy" is a Flask web application that allows users to sear workouts by targeted muscle groups, With "Gym Buddy," you also get a notes section to jot down what you've done or what you're feeling.
-To access GymBuddy go to postgres://gymbuddy_user:bmqoivHDwCZd8X1B3ssEkNhWIqw0ngeL@dpg-chimnpd269v2e2agpakg-a.ohio-postgres.render.com/gymbuddy

 ![GymBuddy Landing page](static/images/GBLanding.png)